Table of Contents

 Notes

-- For easier measurement purposes, I use Gram as a unit for the dough, which you can use a kitchen scale to manage.
-Most kitchen scale has "TARE" function which allows you to read the incremental or "net" weight.
+- For easier measurement purposes, I use Gram as a unit for the dough, which you can use as a kitchen scale to manage.
+Most kitchen scale has a "TARE" function which allows you to read the incremental or "net" weight.
 A very helpful function.

-- Start the bun-making process after the yeast dough has been proofed for about 1.5 hours.
+- Start the bun-making process after the yeast dough has been proofed for about 30 minutes.
 The dough will keep rising as the processes go on.

 Key takeaways for making a bun wrapper using a Stand Mixer: